DoctorLai/awesome-steem/README.md

 - [Developer Portal](https://developers.steem.io/) - The developer portal of Steem.
 - [Steem Glossary](https://developers.steem.io/glossary/#glossary-chain-basics) - Understanding the common terms used by the Steem blockchain.
+- [Steem Documentation](https://steemit.github.io/docs/) - The "Official" Documentation for the Steem Blockchain

 ## Infrastructure